Decapitated/Godot-Tour/README.md

 A GDExtension built with Rust, using [gdext](https://github.com/godot-rust/gdext).

 ## Description
-Provides functionality to implement things like UI tours.
+Provides functionality to implement things like UI tours in the Editor & In-Game.

 ## Available Nodes
 ### `TheaterRect`